MCAT Test Scores

 Above-Average MCAT Scores for Getting Admission in All the Good Medical Schools

-Above-average MCAT test scores offer you better scope for getting admission in almost all the competitive schools and in most of the top medical schools.
-If you have an MCAT score of 34 to 36 or even more, you can get admission in the best and most prestigious medical schools of the Yale University, the Duke University, the Stanford University, the University of California, the Harvard University, the John Hopkins University, the Washington University in St. Louis, and the University of Pennsylvania.
+Above-average scores offer you better scope for getting admission in almost all the competitive schools and in most of the top medical schools.
+If you have a score of 34 to 36 or even more, you can get admission in the best and most prestigious medical schools of the Yale University, the Duke University, the Stanford University, the University of California, the Harvard University, the John Hopkins University, the Washington University in St. Louis, and the University of Pennsylvania.

-It is recommended to know the list of medical schools accepting the MCAT score range in which your MCAT score falls.
-It is up to you to decide which medical schools weigh your MCAT score and your personal strengths as valuable.
+It is recommended to know the list of medical schools accepting the score range in which your test score falls.
+It is up to you to decide which medical schools weigh your score and your personal strengths as valuable.
 In order to make a good decision, you have to make a thorough research over the Internet.

-An MCAT score is essential to apply for most of the medical schools in the U.S and Canada.
-If your MCAT score is low, you can either drop out your idea of applying to a U.S medical school or you can apply to a Caribbean school.
-Another option is to retake the MCAT.
+The test score is essential to apply for most of the medical schools in the U.S and Canada.
+If your test score is low, you can either drop out your idea of applying to a U.S medical school or you can apply to a Caribbean school.
+Another option is to retake the test.

 Terms and Conditions